 Psyllium husk is a gelatinous gluten-free low carb dietary fiber.
 One tablespoon of psyllium husk equals 5 grams of carbohydrates and 5 grams of fiber.
 Therefore, psyllium husk has zero net carbs!
 Because of this, psyllium husk is a great “no carb” fiber to include with any diet (unless contraindicated), but it can be especially beneficial for those on a keto low carb diet.

 You will discover that some of the health benefits of psyllium husk includes: (1) decreasing blood pressure, (2) lowering blood cholesterol, (3) reducing blood sugar levels, (4) preventing constipation, (5) alleviating diarrhea, and (7) improving overall gastrointestinal health.
 Therefore, psyllium husk can be used as a gentle laxative and colon cleanser.

 Besides all of this, psyllium husk is also used in foods for its gelatinous properties.
-Therefore, you can easily incorporate psyllium husk or psyllium husk powder into your keto low carb diet!
+Therefore, we have it listed in our online keto store because you can easily incorporate psyllium husk or psyllium husk powder into your keto low carb diet!
 So, let’s get to how to use psyllium husk!
 It’s simple to use, but you definitely want to get it right!